 Positive effects of neighbors may be particularly important in salt marsh restoration projects, where transplanted seedlings are usually small and sensitive to stress.
 Work by Silliman et al. (2015) found that most organizations engaged in salt marsh restoration still use traditional, widely spaced planting designs, originally conceived to minimize competition between individuals in plantations.
 But in a potentially stressful system like salt marsh, this might not be the best strategy – and Silliman et al. hypothesized that restoration outcomes would be better, using the same number of transplants, if seedlings were planted close together.
 They found that clustering plants in a coastal Spartina restoration project had a positive effect on biomass, supporting a recent call to incorporate facilitation into restoration designs for salt marsh communities.
 However, this study is one of very few that tests effects of plant interactions on restoration outcomes – and although these studies do show positive effects of clustering, they focus on early stages of restoration, and most examine a single species.
 How do we know whether clustering will provide a net benefit over the long term, or if the benefits observed so far would be realized for other species as well?
 The best way to find out is to conduct experiments with multiple species, tracking performance of individuals from seedlings through adulthood, to determine whether neighbor effects shift from positive to negative (or vice versa) across life stages.
 As young plants grow, competition is likely to become more important.
 If benefits of clustering are primarily realized at early life stages, and competition is strong at later stages, then the net effect of clustering may be neutral, or even negative, over the long term.

-At Whistlestop Lagoon, we have begun to study how neighbors affect survival, growth and reproduction for two common salt marsh perennial natives – Frankenia salina and Jaumea carnosa.
+At Whistlestop Lagoon, we studied how neighbors affect survival, growth and reproduction for two common salt marsh perennial natives – Frankenia salina and Jaumea carnosa.
 In February 2017, we planted ninety-one plots with 5 individuals of these species, in either tight or loose arrangements (second photo down on left); all plants were caged to protect against herbivory.
 In the tight arrangement, neighboring plants are close enough to interact, while those in the loose arrangement are not.
-We will track differences in plant survival, growth, and reproduction, and determine whether plants in tight or loose plots perform better over time.
+We tracked differences in plant survival, growth, and reproduction, to determine whether plants in tight or loose plots perform better over time.
 If plants in the tight arrangement are more successful, this suggests an important and persistent role for neighbor facilitation.
 Alternatively, if plants in the loose arrangement are more successful, this suggests negative interactions between neighbors outweigh any positive interactions.
-Findings from this experiment will inform a large-scale restoration project planned for Hester Marsh, where F. salina and J. carnosa will be planted in restored habitat, along with several other salt marsh natives.
+A manuscript summarizing the findings from this project is forthcoming.
+We also applied similar experimental treatments at a large-scale restoration installed in 2019 – check out this cool video to see more on the Hester Marsh project!

 References: Brian R. Silliman, Elizabeth Schrack, Qiang He, Rebecca Cope, Amanda Santoni, Tjisse van der Heide, Ralph Jacobi, Mike Jacobi, and Johan van de Koppel.
 2015.
 Facilitation shifts paradigms and can amplify coastal restoration efforts.
 PNAS vol. 112, no. 46, pgs.
 14295–14300